GUIDE 2025

 Best For: Companies interacting with external users.

-Besides being one of the more straightforward document management systems, Digify is also highly customizable.
+Besides being one of the more straightforward document management systems, Digify is customizable.

-Where Digify shines is sharing files and interacting with possible clients digitally.
-You can share files (PDF, video, audio) in a secure environment using virtual data rooms.
-Imagine a data room as a private digital space where you can perform contract negotiation with zero document control challenges such as who can access files and poor security.
+Digify shines in sharing files and interacting with possible clients digitally.
+You can securely share files (PDF, video, audio) using virtual data rooms.
+Imagine a data room as a private digital space where you can perform contract negotiation with zero document control challenges, such as who can access files and poor security.

 You can even do a document review or collect electronic signatures (through integration with software such as DocuSign).
 Since you can use Digify via mobile devices (iOS and Android), mobile access makes digital data rooms even more accessible.
-Finally, Digify takes care of security protocols, so you don’t have to second-guess if you should share a particular document or not.
+Finally, Digify takes care of security protocols, so you don’t have to second-guess whether you should share a particular document.

-Although Digify doesn’t have an option for discouraging users from taking screenshots or video records, you can integrate such solutions.
+Although Digify doesn’t have an option to discourage users from taking screenshots or video records, you can integrate such solutions.

 5. Document Control by MediaLab